Introduction: Control 1 Servo Motor Using 1 Potentiometer (Humanoid Robot EP 01)

 Step 4: Final Goal for the Project

-The final goal for this project is making 2 kind of robots.
+The final goal for this project is to make two kinds of robots.

-One robot will be a master robot which has sensors on the body.
+One robot will be a leader robot that has sensors on the body.
 The robot doesn’t have any motors.

-The only role for the mater robot is reading all the angle of its joints and sending the values to the slave robots.
+The only role for the mater robot is reading all the angles of its joints, and sending the values to the follower robots.

-Other robots will be slave robots which have motors.
-They are going to move based on the master robot
+Other robots will be follower robots that have motors.
+They are going to move based on the leader robot

 Step 5: Following Steps

-In order to make the robots, we need to understand overall system.
+To make robots, we need to understand the overall system.

-- We will test only one servo by using one potentiometer which will be easy.
-In the stage, we don’t need any extra board but the Arduino.
+- We will test only one servo by using one potentiometer, which will be easy.
+In the stage, we don’t need any other board but the Arduino.

 - use 8 sensors for 8 motors with some extra boards.